Atharva-Kavale/valentine/README.md

 ### 🎁 Features

 - **🔐 Time-Locked Love Notes**: Nine beautiful boxes that unlock progressively, each revealing a heartfelt reason why you're loved
-- **📸 Photo Gallery**: A stunning gallery showcasing your favorite moments together (with privacy-first architecture)
+- **📸 Photo Gallery**: A stunning gallery showcasing your favorite moments together
+- **🎮 Memory Match Game**: Play a fun card-matching game using your special photos, with a leaderboard to track high scores
 - **⏱️ Real-time Countdown**: Watch as each box becomes ready to open, building the excitement
 - **💕 Heart Animations**: Delightful floating hearts that appear when viewing special messages
-- **🎨 Beautiful UI**: Crafted with Tailwind CSS for a modern, responsive design
+- **🎨 Beautiful UI**: Modern, responsive design that works on all devices
-- **🔒 Privacy-First**: Your personal photos and messages stay private—never exposed in public repos
+- **🔒 Privacy-First**: Your personal photos and messages stay private and secure

+## 🎯 How It Works

+### The Love Box Experience

+1. **Landing Page**: A welcome screen with a countdown to the first unlockable box
+2. **Progressive Unlocks**: Each box unlocks after a set time interval from the previous one
+3. **Reveal Moments**: Click on an unlocked box to reveal a heartfelt message and photo
+4. **Gallery Mode**: Browse through all your shared memories in a beautiful gallery
+5. **Memory Game**: Play an interactive matching game with your photos - flip cards to find matching pairs, compete for the best score with the fewest moves, and see your name on the leaderboard!

+## 🚀 Getting Started

+### For Non-Technical Users

+This is a web application that you can view in your browser.
+If someone has already set it up for you, simply:

+1. Open the link they provided
+2. Wait for boxes to unlock over time
+3. Click on unlocked boxes to reveal messages
+4. Browse the photo gallery to see all your special moments
+5. Play the memory matching game and try to beat the high score!

-## 🚀 Quick Start
+### For Developers - Quick Start

 ```bash
 # Install dependencies